Quantum advantage in zero-error function computation with side information: Introduction

-It can be shown ({\it cf.} Section \ref{sec:orth_rep}), that this protocol is zero-error if and only if for $(\bfx, \bfx') \in G^{(m)}$ then $\rho_\bfx \perp \rho_{\bfx'}$.
+It can be shown ({\it cf.} Section \ref{sec:orth_rep}), that this code is zero-error if and only if for $(\bfx, \bfx') \in G^{(m)}$ then $\rho_\bfx \perp \rho_{\bfx'}$.
 If this condition is satisfied, depending on the $\bfy$ sequence observed by Bob, it can be shown that he can prepare the measurement such that the function value is recovered with zero error.
 Furthermore, Alice needs to find the suitable set of states in as small of a dimension $d$ as possible, so that the task can be achieved by transmitting the fewest number of quantum bits.
 The quantum rate is defined formally in Section \ref{sec:orth_rep} (Theorem \ref{thm:witsenhausen_quantum_rate}).
 As in the classical case, we make a distinction between the single-instance rate and the asymptotic rate.

-We point out that the classical protocol can be considered an instance of the proposed quantum protocol, simply by operating in a large enough vector space and labeling the nodes of the confusion graph by canonical basis vectors (binary vectors with all components zero except one).
-However, considering general unit-norm vectors provides much more flexibility and therefore the dimension $d$ in which we need to operate in can be lower; concrete examples can be found ({\it cf.} Section \ref{sec:analysis_bahavior_quantum_advantage}).
+We point out that the classical FLC code can be considered as an instance of the proposed quantum code, simply by operating in a large enough vector space and labeling the nodes of the $f$-confusion graph by canonical basis vectors (binary vectors with all components zero except one).
+However, considering general unit-norm vectors provides much more flexibility and therefore the dimension $d$ in which we need to operate in, can be lower; concrete examples can be found ({\it cf.} Section \ref{sec:analysis_bahavior_quantum_advantage}).

+We emphasize that there are significant difficulties with defining variable length quantum codes.
+In particular, as pointed out in \cite{BraunsteinFGH98}, determining the quantum message boundaries will itself require measurement, which will, in general, destroy superposition.
+Thus, in this work we do not consider variable length quantum codes.